An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: An AI Co-Data-Scientist for Candidate Biomarker Prioritization from Wearable Sensors

 In this section, we introduce \textbf{CoDaS} (AI Co-Data-Scientist), a multi-agent system that implements a structured, hybrid discovery pipeline.
-CoDaS accelerates biomarker discovery by systematically exploring, generating, and prioritizing candidate hypotheses at a scale that would be challenging to be achieved manually.
+CoDaS structures candidate-biomarker prioritization by systematically exploring, generating, and prioritizing candidate hypotheses at a scale that would be challenging to be achieved manually.